vegu-ai/talemate/README.md

 - responive modern ui
 - agents
-    - conversation
-    - narration
+    - conversation: handles character dialogue
+    - narration: handles narrative exposition
-    - summarization
+    - summarization: handles summarization to compress context while maintain history
-    - director
-    - creative
+    - director: can be used to direct the story / characters
+    - editor: improves AI responses (very hit and miss at the moment)
+    - world state: generates world snapshot and handles passage of time (objects and characters)
+    - creator: character / scenario creator
 - multi-client (agents can be connected to separate APIs)
-- long term memory (experimental)
+- long term memory
     - chromadb integration
     - passage of time
 - narrative world state